neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/validate.md

 Validation can be performed across all folders in projects in which data is transferred between a 'local' and 'central' machine.
-The validation will combine ``sub-`` and ``ses-`` folders across 'local' and 'central' before validation.
-This is useful check against inconsistent value lengths (e.g. `sub-001` vs `sub-02`) and duplicate names (e.g. ``sub-001`` and ``sub-001_date-20240101``) across the 'local' and 'central' project.
+The validation will combine ``sub-`` and ``ses-`` folders across local and central before validation.
+This is useful check against inconsistent value lengths (e.g. `sub-001` vs `sub-02`) and duplicate names (e.g. ``sub-001`` and ``sub-001_date-20240101``) across the local and central project.

 To perform this type of validation, connection configurations [must be set](set-up-a-project-for-transfer).
 The ``include_central`` argument must be set to ``True``: